German Shepherd Now

 If the breeder price range doesn’t fit your budget, adoption is a real option.
 Breed-specific rescues and shelters typically charge $300–$500, which covers spay/neuter, core vaccinations, microchip, and a basic temperament assessment.
 Purchased separately, those services would run $800–$1,200.

 Most available dogs are adolescents or adults rather than puppies.
 You won’t know the full health history or parentage.
-Some come with behavioral challenges that need patience and possibly professional training.
+Some come with behavioral challenges that need patience and possibly professional training, which is one of the bigger line items in our monthly cost breakdown.

 Still, an adult dog’s temperament is already established.
 Many experienced Shepherd owners specifically prefer rescue dogs because what you see is largely what you get.